pcwii/kodi-skill/README.md

 * Response: "Would you like to play the movie using cinemavision?"
 * Request: "yes / no"
 ## Youtube Addon
-* Request: "play some Elton John from youtube
+* Request: "ask kodi to play some Elton John from youtube
-* Request: "Play the official captain marvel trailer from youtube"
+* Request: "ask kodi to Play the official captain marvel trailer from youtube"
-* Request: "Stop youtube"
+* Request: "Stop kodi"
 ## Credits
 * PCWii
 * Original work forked from https://github.com/Cadair/mycroft-kodi